ATD 1-LAW

 The notice of dishonor of a promissory note must be given to all the parties concerned, however, in the case of a bill of exchange, such notice need not be given to the maker.

-Cheque crossing is used to convey that the underlying amount is to be paid to the banker and not over the counter.
-In _______________, the cheque bears the name of the bank within two transverse parallel lines that are used to cross the cheque.
+Cheque crossing conveys that the underlying amount is to be paid to the banker and not over the counter.
+In ________, the cheque bears the name of the bank within two transverse parallel lines that are used to cross the cheque.

 General cheque crossing